mailman/mailman/USER_GUIDE.md

 ### Matchers

-There are string and regular expression matchers.
-Both can perform captures.
+There are string, regular expression and header matchers.
+All can perform captures.

 #### String